Some explicit results on the sum of a prime and an almost prime: The conditional result

-Here, $c=0.37395\ldots$ is Artin's constant, $\mu$ is the M\"obius function, and $c_{\theta}(X_3)$ is as in Lemma \ref{cthetalem}. \end{lemma} \begin{proof} This is essentially identical to that of \cite[Lemma 5.1]{hathi2021sum} with two main differences.
-First, we have introduced a parameter $B$ which replaces the choice of $10^5$ used in \cite{hathi2021sum}.
+\end{lemma} \begin{proof} If $N^C> B$, the proof is essentially identical to that of \cite[Lemma 5.1]{hathi2024sum} with two main differences.
+First, the parameter $B$ replaces the choice of $10^5$ used in \cite{hathi2024sum}.
 Secondly, we have replaced ``$c_{\theta}(da^2/e)/\log n$" with $\frac{c_{\theta}(X_3) \log^2(N)}{\sqrt{N}}$ as a result of the stronger bounds we have under GRH.
-Note that there is also a slight notation clash with \cite[Lemma 5.1]{hathi2021sum}.
-Namely, $N$ and $c_\theta$ mean something different in \cite{hathi2021sum} and we have accounted for this accordingly. \end{proof}
+Note that there is also a slight notation clash with \cite[Lemma 5.1]{hathi2024sum}.
+Namely, $N$ and $c_\theta$ mean something different in \cite{hathi2024sum} and we have accounted for this accordingly.